Last verified: 17 days ago

 Red Flags to Watch For

-- Orange juice concentrate can delay gastric emptying when consumed in large amounts, which may affect absorption of medications taken at the same time
+- Orange juice concentrate (unlike grapefruit juice) does not inhibit drug metabolism, but the thick concentrate form can delay stomach emptying, potentially affecting absorption of medications taken at the same time

-- Widely used in 1,000+ registered supplement products despite virtually no clinical evidence supporting supplemental use
+- Widely used in 1,000+ registered supplement products despite minimal clinical evidence for specific health benefits

 Products Containing Orange Juice Concentrate